 At Offham Primary School we value the mental health of our children above all else.

-If you are concerned about your child’s mental health, or would like some support in managing this at home, please contact either Rebecca Rodgers (SENCo) or Wendy Heeley (ELSA - TA).
+If you are concerned about your child’s mental health, or would like some support in managing this at home, please contact Mr Cook or Miss Dempsey (SENCos) or Wendy Heeley (ELSA Lead).

 Further information about Social, Emotional and Mental Health Problems